Stan Tscherenkow

 Key person dependency

 Owner dependence priced by buyers, lenders, and insurers.
-Valuation discounts of 20-40% are common.
+It weakens confidence in whether the business can transfer.

 Distinction